-The job of the International Monetary Fund is to protect international trade.
-The World Bank's is to promote economic development.
-Both institutions were created at an international conference held at Bretton Woods, NH in June 1944.
+Find out more about where the Bank's funds come from, and how they are used, here institutions were created at an international conference held at Bretton Woods, NH in June 1944.
 Both are controlled and financed by member nations (more than 180 of them), with larger nations devoting more money and having a greater say in decision-making.
-The United States is Reality: Human Rights and the World Bank (2002)). by far the biggest shareholder.
+The United States is by far the biggest shareholder.